-Above, our favourite solution for fluid head tripods: try rotating the baseplate 90º on the bottom of your camera, mount it back on the tripod, tilt the head forward 90º and you might just have a workable solution without any extra gizmos.
+Above, the easiest solution for fluid head tripods: try rotating the baseplate 90º on the bottom of your camera, mount it back on the tripod, tilt the head forward 90º and you might just have a workable solution without any extra gizmos.
 Make sure you counter-balance its tendency to fall, base-over-apex, so to speak!
-The best way to do this is to make sure one of the legs is directly below the camera.
+A good way to do this is to make sure one of the legs is always directly below the camera.

 All too complicated?

 Handheld camerawork is becoming more and more common in cinema, and it's not because Lars von Trier can't afford a tripod.
-The only caveat we'd mention is that 9:16 tends to exaggerate horizontal (left-right) movement, especially when projected large and tall, as in this festival.
+Beware that 9:16 tends to exaggerate horizontal (left-right) movement, especially when projected large and tall, as in this festival.
 Excessive camera wobbles — or even medium-fast pans — will amplify this effect and may make your audience ill!
 Lens image stabilisation may help if you have a lens with this feature, and applying an image stabiliser filter in editing may occasionally give acceptable results for smaller wobbles — do some tests of both with your camera.
-Generally it's best to avoid subjects that involve constant movement, or reduce its effects by following some basic handheld camera stability techniques in this link.
+Generally it's best to limit shots that involve constant movement, or reduce its effects by following some basic handheld camera stability techniques in this link.